-The Parish Council's Steering Group has been preparing this Draft Neighbourhood Plan since 7 August 2018.
-Following consultation with residents and stakeholders, the Plan will be subjected to external examination before it can proceed to a final referendum of all eligible parishioners.
-Thereafter, its policies will reflect the aspirations of the majority of the people of Tibberton and Cherrington who have all had an opportunity to play a part in shaping the future of their Parish.
+The Parish Council's Steering Group has been preparing this Neighbourhood Plan since 7 August 2018.
+Following consultation with residents and stakeholders, the Plan was subjected to external examination before it proceeded to a final referendum of all eligible parishioners.
+The policies in this finalised Plan reflect the aspirations of the majority of the people of Tibberton and Cherrington who have all had an opportunity to play a part in shaping the future of their Parish.